mratsim/chirp8/README.md

 next instruction if key `x` is not pressed).
 The instruction `F00A` is yet to be implemented.

-The hardcoded keys will soon be replaced by reading a config file.
+The keybindings are defined in the [](config/keybindings.cfg) file.
+The location of the config file is currently hardcoded and depends on the binary being called from `src`.

-Known used keys (in the current hardcoded scheme):
+Some example keys for the current keybindings are as follows:

     Pong:
         Arrow up: paddle up